Enochteo/daily-leetcode/AUGUST/hackerrank-practice/09_09_2025/count_triplets.md

 Subsequence problems with ratios or differences

-Triplet problems reducible to pair counting on both sides
+Triplet problems reducible to pair counting on both sides gyffuh